ACM SIGCAS Computing and Sustainable Societies

 - Handling of missing, messy, and biased data, including data cleaning, data wrangling, data integration, and domain adaptation methods.

-- FATE (fairness, accountability, transparency, and ethics) in AI and ML.
+- FATE (fairness, accountability, transparency, and ethics) in AI and ML, especially as it applies to applications of these technologies in social impact domains.

-Methods may be applied to relevant areas, including but not limited to: agriculture, poverty mapping, disease surveillance, speech interfaces, computer vision techniques, etc. We encourage (but do not require) real-world deployment and evaluation of methods in collaboration with public sector partners such as government or NGOs.
+Methods may be applied to relevant areas that aim towards social impact and sustainable societies, including but not limited to: agriculture, poverty mapping, disease surveillance, health screening, learning outcomes, resource allocation, etc. We encourage (but do not require) real-world deployment and evaluation of methods in collaboration with public sector partners such as government or NGOs.
 Submitted papers are expected to present an argument for the (either realized or potential) social impact of the work.
+We also encourage contributions on critical perspectives about machine learning that may limit effectiveness or quality of machine learning-led solutions for sustainable societies.

-This track takes paper submissions on the design, implementation, and deployment of all forms of networked and software systems for sustainable societies.
+This track takes paper submissions on the design, implementation, and deployment of all forms of computing and communication systems for sustainable societies.
 Topics of interest may include (but not limited to):

 - Connectivity solutions and measurements